kumaraditya303/ESP8266-MySQL-Weather-Logger/README.md

 ___

 ## Configuring project and credentials
--    Copy the database credentials and paste it in the php files
+-    Copy the database credentials and paste it in credentials.php file
 ```php
 $dbname = "********";       // replace with dbname
 $password = "********";     // replace with password